 Amulet of Misty Step

-The Amulet of Misty Step is a great early game necklace.
-In certain cases it is even used in the endgame gear setups because the Misty Step spell is so amazing.
-Especially for our ranged Ranger Beast Master Build it becomes very useful to get into good locations to gain advantage against enemies.
+The Amulet of Misty Step is a great early-game necklace.
+In certain cases, it is even used in the endgame gear setups because the Misty Step spell is so amazing.
+Especially for our ranged Beast Master Build, it becomes very useful to get into good locations to gain an advantage against enemies.
 The amulet can be found inside a Gilded Chest in the Defiled Temple.
 You can reach the Defiled Temple through the Goblin Camp.
 Once at the Goblin Camp you can enter the Shattered Sanctum and then get to the Defiled Temple.

 We also have an in-depth guide on How to get the Amulet of Misty Step in BG3.